threexc/yocto-tekton/README.md

 2. Reboot the system
 3. Follow the instructions at [Computing for Geeks](https://computingforgeeks.com/how-to-install-docker-on-fedora) for setting up Docker Community Edition on Fedora 32.

-## Dockerfiles

-The Dockerfiles here are used to handle the majority of the deployments and pipelines created through the rest of the repository's content.

-1. Dockerfile-buildspace is the catch-all container for actual builds, which includes all of the tools necessary to successfully run bitbake for various recipes;
-2. Dockerfile-nettools is a container that is best used as a debug pod when testing new deployments, pods, etc. and their configurations (e.g. if you want to make sure that an httpd deployment is exposed where you think it is)

 ## Using the meta-python Pipeline